practicalli/clojure/docs/introduction/clojure-in-15-minutes.md

      "Hello World")
     ```

 `#'user/hello-world` is the value returned from evaluating the expression, showing the fully qualified name of the function.
-Note: the fully qualified name will be different when defined in a differnt namespace than `user`.
+Note: the fully qualified name will be different when defined in a different namespace than `user`.

 > A `defn` function has the scope of the current namespace, so can be called anywhere in the namespace or in a namepace that has used `require` to include this namespace.